harness/developer-hub/kb/platform/harness-platform-faqs.md

 ## Governance

-### Is there an option in Next Generation (NG) to migrate secrets from one secret manager to another?
+### Is there an option in NextGen to migrate secrets from one secret manager to another?

-Currently, there is no built-in feature within Next Generation (NG) that allows for the direct migration of secrets from one secret manager to another.
+Currently, there is no built-in feature within NextGen that allows for the direct migration of secrets from one secret manager to another.
 This capability would be considered an enhancement request.

 ### Which resource currently incorporates Audit Trail RBAC?